Find a Heart Center | Specialists & Information

 Cardiac Center - Further information

-At a heart centre, patients receive help with questions of cardiac surgery, invasive (e.g. examinations of the coronary arteries) and non-invasive cardiology (above all ECG) and vascular diseases.
-In general, rehabilitation following a necessary surgery is also possible directly in the clinic.
+At a heart center, the focus is on the diagnosis and treatment of diseases of the heart and directly related areas.
+Here, patients receive help with cardiac surgery, invasive (e.g. coronary artery examinations) and non-invasive cardiology (especially ECG) and vascular diseases.
+As a rule, rehabilitation following a necessary operation is also possible directly at the clinic.

-Depending on the heart center, different specializations in patient care are offered.
-In general, however, the following surgical procedures in heart surgery are most frequently offered in a heart center:
+Depending on the heart center, different specializations are offered in patient care.
+In general, however, the following heart surgery procedures are most commonly offered at a heart center:

-Constricted coronary vessels sooner or later usually lead to symptoms of angina pectoris or even to a heart attack.
-The only remaining way to prevent this is often the so-called bypass surgery.
-The narrowed coronary vessels are bridged by means of a cross-connection in front of the damaged area.
-This ensures sufficient blood and oxygen supply to the heart muscle and the initial symptoms disappear again.
+Often the only remaining way to prevent this is bypass surgery.
+This involves bridging the narrowed coronary arteries by means of a cross-connection in front of the actual damaged area.
+This ensures a sufficient supply of blood and oxygen to the heart muscle and the initial symptoms disappear again.

 Carotid stents

-Constrictions due to plaque can occur not only in the coronary arteries, but also within the carotid arteries.
-However, they supply the brain with blood and oxygen.
-If too little of this reaches the brain, there is a risk of a stroke.
-In cardiac surgery, such vascular constrictions are treated via small "tubes", the so-called stents.
+However, narrowing due to deposits can occur not only in the coronary arteries, but also within the carotid arteries(carotid stenosis), which supply the brain with blood and oxygen.
+If too little of this reaches the brain, there is a risk of stroke.
+In cardiac surgery, such vascular constrictions are treated using small "tubes" known as stents.
+They keep the vessel open and allow the blood to continue to flow.

 Vascular surgery